 The term spirit refers to a distilled beverage that contains no added sugar and has at least 20% ABV while liquors are bottled with added sugar and added flavourings, usually derived from fruits, herbs, or nuts, such as Galliano, Sambuca, Amaretto, Jägermeister, Cointreau, along with others.

 The first application of this technology was for the purpose of beauty care and personal hygiene, it was used to extract essential oils from plants, some evidence of distillation comes from Greek alchemists in the 1st century AD, however the earliest evidence of true distillation of alcohol comes from the School of Salerno in southern Italy during the 12th century.

 As a result, the consumption of distilled beverages increased dramatically and distilled liquors were commonly used as remedies.
 Around 1400, methods to distill spirits from wheat, barley, and rye were a cheaper option than grapes.
 Later in 1822, Anthony Perrier developed one of the first continuous stills.
 In 1826, Robert Stein improved that design to make his patent still and finally, in 1830, Aeneas Coffey got a patent for improving that design.
 Coffey’s continuous still, also called column still is the modern distilled process.

 An installation for distillation, especially of alcohol, is a distillery.
-The distillation equipment is a still. additionally, there are a different kind of distillation process
+The distillation equipment is a still.
+Additionally, there are different kind of distillations process